lkilpatrick/gitstream-mkdocs/docs/automation-actions.md

 #### `request-changes`

 This action, once triggered, request changes on the PR.
 As long as request change is set, gitStream will block the PR merge.

+This is a manged action, when a PR updates existing change request by gitStream is re-evaluated and removed if no longer applicable.

 | Args       | Type      | Description                                     |
 | -----------|-----------|------------------------------------------------ |